Are you a tourism professional seeking great gastronomic experiences for your clients?

 Unlike many Cycladic islands, which are known for their dry terrain, Naxos is exceptionally fertile thanks to abundant water resources.
 The island’s agricultural success is largely influenced by Mount Zeus, the highest mountain in the Cyclades at 1,004 meters.

-Mount Zeus traps moisture-laden clouds, creating higher rainfall that sustains valleys, olive groves, vineyards, and grazing lands.
-As a result, agriculture remains a key economic activity, producing vegetables, fruits, olives, wine, and dairy products.
+Mount Zeus traps moisture-laden clouds, creating higher rainfall.
+This sustains valleys, olive groves, vineyards, and grazing lands.
+As a result, agriculture remains a key economic activity.
+It produces vegetables, fruits, olives, wine, and dairy products.
 This agricultural richness makes Naxos the most self-sufficient island in the Cyclades.

 Naxos Gastronomy: Authentic Flavours of the Cyclades